Banks that offer contactless ATM access in the UK

 - Monitor suspicious transactions on your account

 Although banks take precautions to protect your information, there is always the possibility of a hack.
-If you notice unauthorized withdrawals from your account using cardless cash, notify the bank immediately.
+If you notice unauthorised withdrawals from your account using cardless cash, notify the bank immediately.

 More guides on Finder